-If there’s one overarching trend we’ve seen in our nearly two decades of admission consulting, it’s the move toward greater diversity at the top MBA programs.
-Applicants from consulting and banking used to dominate at business schools in the past.
+If there’s one overarching trend we’ve seen in our two decades of admission consulting, it’s the move toward greater diversity at the top MBA programs.
+For example, applicants from consulting and banking used to dominate at business schools in the past.
 Plus, most students were white males.
-Now, however, programs strive for diversity across several buckets: gender, ethnicity, industry, function or role, home country — even sexual orientation.
+However, programs strive for diversity across several buckets: gender, ethnicity, industry, function or role, home country — even sexual orientation.

 In other words, you’re going to have to clearly demonstrate that what your classmates will learn from your personal and professional experiences outweighs the fact that you aren’t contributing to a more diverse environment in the traditional ways.